 Arsenal and Liverpool are the joint-second most successful teams in Community Shield history, with 16 victories each.

-Manchester City are making their 16th appearance in 2024, with the Citizens having lifted the shield on six previous occasions.
+Manchester City made their 16th appearance in 2024, with the Citizens having lifted the shield on seven previous occasions.